 That brings us back to the stress thing.
 Once, after a difficult day of dealing with dumb people at my then-job (see my previous post for more on Asshats I Met When I Worked in Retail), I ran on my treadmill and thought about how much I hated dealing with idiots, and how I just wanted to move them all to another planet somewhere.
 Then, as I ran faster, it occurred to me that would be a logistical nightmare, because there are so many more idiots than intelligent people in the world.
 It would be easier to move the smart people to another planet and let the idiots have Earth.

-That idea became my first book, Stupid Humans, which will be published in July.
+That idea became my first book, Stupid Humans.
 Had I not gone for a run after my shitty day at work, I don’t think it would ever have crossed my mind.

 HIIT workouts aren’t right for everyone—and due to their strenuous nature, it’s best to consult a doctor before trying them—but getting into an exercise routine is a good idea for most people.
 The important thing is to find an activity you feel motivated to stick with, find a reason to start and, most importantly, learn to overcome those excuses.

 Click here for more tips on how to get and stay in shape.